vhoyer/blog/src/posts/nuxt-js-how-i-approached-theming-or-whitelabel-a-nuxt-application.md

 With that in mind we began this second whitelabel attempt with some rules to help us find the paths we wanted to go with.
 Those were the following (they are actually kinda obvious if you think about it, but you really have to keep it in mind):

-- We don't want to force one system to download other systems data/components/logic/nothing.
+- **#1**.
+We don't want to force one system to download other systems data/components/logic/nothing.
 In production, one system have to be fully isolated from the others;
-- We don't want to treat the starting system (the original `midori` one) as a special case.
+- **#2**.
+We don't want to treat the starting system (the original `midori` one) as a special case.
 If we are gonna do this, the original site has to fit in the new API, doing so, actually resulted in having from the get go all the flexibility we would ever need while developing other systems;
-- We have to code this solution imagining we can have N systems in the project, so if we had to make 50 systems, the work required to implement each would be the same as if we only had to build two systems; and
+- **#3**.
+We have to code this solution imagining we can have N systems in the project, so if we had to make 50 systems, the work required to implement each would be the same as if we only had to build two systems; and
-- We want to, in each design decision, choose a sensible default, so that if anyone wants to create a new system in this same architecture, we don't want to force this person to write 500 configuration files just to start the new system, we want to provide a progressive experience to including new systems to the project.
+- **#4**.
+We want to, in each design decision, choose a sensible default, so that if anyone wants to create a new system in this same architecture, we don't want to force this person to write 500 configuration files just to start the new system, we want to provide a progressive experience to including new systems to the project.

+Let's treat those as Axioms, because, why not?
+Also, I will be referring to those as numbers like "oh on the axiom#3 ..." just because I think it's funny.
+Deal with it.

 ### How to choose which system to build